 - Arguments

-array: This is the first compulsory argument of the INDEX Function.
-It is the constant array or the cell range.
+array: the constant array or the cell range.

 MATCH Function in Excel

-The MATCH Function looks for a specific value in an array or range and returns the relative position of that value in the array or range.
+The MATCH function looks for a specific value in an array or range and returns the relative position of that value within it.

 - Syntax